john4web/blog/content/posts/liskov-substitution-principle.md

 #### Exceptions

 The subtype method can throw fewer or narrower (but not any additional or broader) exceptions than the supertype method.
-This is understandable because when the client code substitutes a subtype, it can handle the method throwing fewer exceptions than the supertype method.
+This is understandable because when the client code substitutes a subtype, it can handle, the method throwing fewer exceptions than the supertype method.
 However, if the subtype’s method throws new or broader checked exceptions, it would break the client code.
 Java’s method overriding rules already enforce this rule for checked exceptions.
 However, overriding methods in Java CAN THROW any RuntimeException regardless of whether the overridden method declares the exception.

 * _If a method in the base class throws an exception, the overridden method must throw the same exception or a subtype of the base class exception._

 ## Summary of rules:

 * Preconditions cannot be strengthened in a subtype.

 * Postconditions cannot be weakened in a subtype.

 * Invariants of the supertype must be preserved (or strengthened) in a subtype.

 * History constraint: subclass methods shouldn’t allow state changes that the base class didn’t allow.

 * Subtype method argument types can be identical or wider than the supertype method argument types(= contravariant method arguments)

 * The return type of the subtype method can be narrower than the return type of the supertype method

 * If a method in the base class returns void, the overridden method should return void as well

 * If a method in the base class returns a primitive, the overridden method should return the same primitive

 * If a method in the base class returns a certain type, the overridden method should return the same type or a subtype (= covariant return type)

-This is a lot to think about.
+**This is a lot to think about.
 How are you supposed to remember all this and apply it in your daily life as a software developer?
-In my opinion, there are two options:
+In my opinion, there are two options:**

 1. You use inheritance in your code.
 However then you have to apply all these rules and think about all the mentioned stuff.
-If you don't, then your Code is bad and breaks the LSP!
+If you don't, then your code is bad and breaks the LSP!

 2. Don't use inheritance at all!
 Use composition instead!
 In this case you don't have to think about all the mentioned stuff.
 And your code is clean as well!